 The tracks would remain unreleased for an additional three years – until Shamaatae from Swedish black metal band ARCKANUM got his hands on them and proposed a collaboration.
 This is what ended up as the “Kaos svarta mar / Skinning the Lambs” split album.

 – ARCKANUM is one of the few bands I still have a lot of respect for.
 Had it not been for this fact, I wouldn’t have had any problem leaving them unreleased.
 I think it was a bit rushed, and three of them are old demo songs.
 We wrote “Skinning the Lambs” from a few riffs I had lying around and something Whorth (MALIGN), our bass player at the time, came up with.
 Shortly after the recording, he left the band and we lost our rehearsal place.
 We didn’t even bother looking for a new bass player but focused entirely on preparing the June 2002 “Destruction of Man” recording.
 Using the portable studio again, the entire process was completed only under the light of black candles.
 That album feels really dark and anti-human, it’s so palpable you can almost touch it.

 Didn’t you record that one live?

 And out of their debt accounts.
 Alas, Sound Riot simply ignored this part of the agreement and instead refused to release “Bloodline”.
-This time, enough was enough, the band couldn’t bear to accept defeat and so hired a lawyer who forced the label to honour the contract.
+This time, enough was enough; the band couldn’t bear to accept defeat again and so hired a lawyer who forced the label to honour the contract.

 Hoping for some stability after all the hassle, Ornias signed to Polish label Agonia Records where SVARTSYN remain to this day.

-As it turned out, Ornias had a congenital heart condition and was told he was lucky to be alive.
+As it turned out, Ornias had a congenital heart condition and was extremely lucky to even be alive.
 He was scheduled for immediate surgery.